Location: Richards Bay, South Africa

 Today started with the process of letting us in the country, and finally, let us off the boat after our passage.
 Customs and immigration here keep changing their minds as to how they want us to get cleared in.
 This has caused our wonderful Captain Ian to end up playing a long game of cat-and-mouse with the immigration officers between Argo and their office since our arrival yesterday afternoon.
 The first move of the day was made following their directions of “bring everyone to our office” that was told to us last night.
-We all put on our Sunday-best, making ourselves look presentable for the first time in a week.
-Only after the first group of us reached the office (a taxi ride away) that they changed their minds once more and decided that it would be best if the process of immigration occurred on Argo.
+We all put on our Sunday best, making ourselves look presentable for the first time in a week.
+Only after the first group of us reached the office (a taxi ride away) that they changed their minds once more and decide that it would be best if the process of immigration occurred on Argo.
 So back we come.
-This time, we, passports, and immigration are all in the same place at the same time.
-A note of appreciation to Ian and Tina for handing this logistical nightmare, whilst still organizing BA.
+This time, we, passports, and immigration are all in the same place at the same timea note of appreciation to Ian and Tina for handling this logistical nightmare while still organizing BA.
 Finally, we are allowed in the country!

 Tina and I then left the crew to do a wonderful job at BA; the boat is truly looking and smelling (most importantly) great.
 This is all I know of how the rest of the day went for everyone.

-After all this food came on board, Ruben, as you can see, become progressively stronger.
+After all this food came on board, Ruben, as you can see, became progressively stronger.
 As pictured above